robot5000-design/ms2/README.md

 - it may be useful to add a helpful warning if a user tries to leave the page using the browser navigation buttons, which could be unfortunate in the middle of a high score game.

+- a share option, to allow users to share interesting questions via common social channels.

 ---

 ### **3. Technologies Used**